 Adopting a Mentoring Mindset

-Explore what it means to adopt a mentoring mindset to enhance your youth work.
-You’ll learn about the Developmental Relationships Framework and how to make the most of a mentoring mindset.
-By understanding the characteristics of effective mentors, you’ll be able to create and support quality relationships with youth.
+No matter the type of youth work you do, whether you’re a formal mentor or not, adopting a mentoring mindset brings better outcomes.
+You’ll be better equipped to go beyond building resilience to beginning to address structural challenges faced by the young people you serve.
+Adopting the characteristics of effective mentors, will help you create and support quality relationships with youth.
 You’ll also learn how Critical Mentoring is advancing the mentoring field forward to raise youth voice and address structural challenges that impact young people.

 Helping Youth Make Healthy Choices

-This training will focus on strategies to make healthy choices attractive and accessible to youth.
+Youth don’t need lectures about health, they need help understanding how to make healthy choices.
+You can help them understand their barriers to change, and give them realistic strategies to make healthy choices.
+This training focuses on strategies to make healthy choices attractive and accessible to youth.
 You’ll learn to recognize common myths and misconceptions about making healthy choices.
 You’ll gain an understanding of behavior change basics, the dimensions of wellness, and how to increase interest and motivation for healthy behaviors in youth.

 Understanding Fetal Alcohol Spectrum Disorders Makes a Difference